132nd-vWing/ATRM_Brief/Pages/Exredstorm.md

 # Exercise RED STORM

-This is a advanced scenario exercise.
+This is a advanced scenario exercise with focus on Air-to-Air and Air-to-Ground operations.
 Scenario is a classic war scenario, BLUE vs RED.

 BLUE is controlling the western area, with RED areas beeing EAST and NORTH (Khasab).